marcopaz/pyjo/README.md

     address = Field(type=Address)
 ```

 By default any field is considered optional unless specified with `required` attribute.
-Every  and its presence will be checked during initialization.
+If required, its presence will be checked during initialization.

 ```python
 u = User()